Skip to main content

 Page Navigation

-At Trinity Laban we host a wide range of research events throughout the year, from seminars and symposia to performances, concerts and professional development.
+At Trinity Laban we host a wide range of research events throughout the year, from seminars and symposia to conferences, performances, concerts and professional development.

 Our events offer opportunities for staff and students to learn and develop, share best practice and findings and get support.